 A student may begin to concentrate in a department in the sophomore year.
 Early concentrators who are qualified to do so engage in independent work during the second term of the sophomore year in addition to the usual four courses.
 Participation in early concentration does not bind students to a department, and they are free as juniors to enter any other department for which they may be qualified.
 A grade for the junior paper written in the sophomore year will appear on the transcript.
 This grade will remain on the transcript even if the student ultimately enters a different department.
 A student interested in this option should discuss course selection and independent work topics with the appropriate departmental representative and the residential college dean or director of studies.

 Students with academic interests that cannot adequately be served by existing departmental concentrations and interdepartmental programs may apply to the Independent Concentration Program.
 An independent concentrator designs a rigorous and coherent program of studies with the support of at least two faculty advisers, choosing eight or more upper-level courses in the major field.
 The applicant for the program must have a strong overall academic record and is expected to develop a sound rationale for his or her concentration.
 Independent concentrators must fulfill the writing, foreign language, and distribution requirements.
 Individual proposals are submitted to the Faculty Committee on Examinations and Standing for approval.
 Inquiries should be directed to the Office of the Dean of the College.
-Applications are due by April 2.
+Proposals are due by April 2 of the applicants's sophomore year, but all students who are interested in pursuing an independent concentration must schedule a meeting with the Deputy Dean of the College at least one month in advance of this deadline.

 Junior and senior independent work are defining features of undergraduate education at Princeton.
 Junior independent work in the A.B. program varies by department and may include a single long paper or project or a series of essays or projects.
 The junior paper is a valuable preliminary exercise for the senior thesis since it provides most students with their first experience of significant independent or original research in a specialized field.
 Several B.S.E. departments also offer opportunities for independent work in the junior year.